Skip to main content

 Working Qualities

-Black Italian Poplar is reputed to have the best working properties, and white and grey poplars to the worst, tending to bind on the saw, and to produce a wooly surface.
-All types with the exception of the aspen are slightly tough in working.
-Aspen comparing more closely to lime in this respect.
-A good finish is obtainable with all species however, if thin, sharp edged tools are employed.
-They can be glued satisfactorily, and take paint, polish and varnish quite well, but while they can be stained the wood accepts the stain with patchy results.
+Black Italian poplar is reputed to have the best working properties, with white and grey poplars having the worst, tending to bind on the saw, and to produce a woolly surface.
+All types, with the exception of the aspen, are slightly tough in working.
+Aspen compares more closely to lime in this respect.
+A good finish is obtainable with all species, however, if thin, sharp-edged tools are employed.
+They can be glued satisfactorily, and take paint, polish and varnish quite well, but while they can be stained, the wood accepts the stain with patchy results.

 Uses

-Its toughness and non- splintering, wooly nature makes poplar ideally suited to employment for the bottoms of lorries, railways wagons and carts subjected to rough usage.
+Its toughness and non- splintering, woolly nature, makes poplar ideally suited for the bottoms of lorries, railways wagons and carts subjected to rough usage.
 It produces good constructional veneer for plywood, chip-baskets, and splints for matches.
 It is used in furniture for framing and drawers, for interior joinery, beer-cask hives, toys, industrial and domestic flooring, boxes and crates, and as an alternative to alder for hat blocks.